-1. Declare a register called flag\register to use as a boolean test for looping.

-- 2. Initialize this register to 1 program so our while loop will execute.
+- 1. Declare a register called flag_register to use as a boolean test for looping. - 2.
+Initialize this register to 1 program so our while loop will execute.
 This is often called the loop preamble or loop initialization. - 3.
 Write the body of the loop in its own Program.
-This will be a program that applies an X gate followed by a H gate on our qubit. - 4.
-Using the while\do() method to add control flow.
+This will be a program that applies an X gate followed by a H gate on our qubit.

-'''

-from pyquil import Program

-from pyquil.gates import
+4. Using the while_do() method to add control flow.

-Initialize the Program and declare a 1 bit memory space for our boolean flag

-outer_loop = Program()

-flag_register = outer_loop.declare('flag_register', 'BIT')
+Initialize the Program and declare a 1 bit memory space for our boolean flag outer_loop = Program() flag_register = outer_loop.declare('flag_register', 'BIT')

-Set the initial flag value to 1

-outer_loop += MOVE(flag_register, 1)
+Set the initial flag value to 1 outer_loop += MOVE(flag_register, 1)

 Define the body of the loop with a new Program

 inner_loop = Program()

 inner_loop += Program(X(0), H(0))

 inner_loop += MEASURE(0, flag_register)

-Run inner_loop in a loop until flag_register is 0
+Run inner_loop in a loop until flag_register is 0 outer_loop.while_do(flag_register, inner_loop)

-outer_loop.while_do(flag_register, inner_loop)

-print(outer_loop)

-'''

-'''
+print(outer_loop) '''

-DECLARE flag_register BIT[1]
+''' DECLARE flag_register BIT[1]

 MOVE flag_register 1

 LABEL @START1

 JUMP-UNLESS @END2 flag_register

-X 0

-H 0

 MEASURE 0 flag_register

 JUMP @START1

-LABEL @END2
+LABEL @END2 '''

-'''

-Notice that the outer\loop program applied a Quil instruction directly to a classical register.
+Notice that the outer_loop program applied a Quil instruction directly to a classical register.
 There are several classical commands that can be used in this fashion:

 - NOT which flips a classical bit

 - · AND which operates on two classical bits

 - IOR which operates on two classical bits

-- · MOVE which moves the value of a classical bit at one classical address into another
+- MOVE which moves the value of a classical bit at one classical address into another

-- · EXCHANGE which swaps the value of two classical bits
+- EXCHANGE which swaps the value of two classical bits

 In this next example, we show how to do conditional branching in the form of the traditional if construct as in many programming languages.
-Much like the last example, we construct programs for each branch of the if, and put it all together by using the if\then() method.
+Much like the last example, we construct programs for each branch of the if, and put it all together by using the if_then() method.

 '''

 Declare our memory spaces

 branching_prog = Program()

 test_register = branching_prog.declare('test_register', 'BIT')

 ro = branching_prog.declare('ro', 'BIT')

+Construct each branch of our if-statement.
+We can have empty branches

+simply by having empty programs.

+then_branch = Program(X(0))

+else_branch = Program()

 '''

-'''

-DECLARE test_register BIT[1]
+''' DECLARE test_register BIT[1]

 DECLARE ro BIT[1]

-H 1

 MEASURE 1 test_register

 JUMP-WHEN @THEN1 test_register

 JUMP @END2

 LABEL @THEN1

-X 0

 LABEL @END2

-MEASURE 0 ro
+MEASURE 0 ro '''

-'''